How HR Teams Can Use 360-Degree Feedback for Development

 An important first step is to work with your executive team to identify the competencies and behaviors most critical to future success.
-You can use what you learn to build your bench strength, guide future hiring decisions, identify and retain high potentials, and begin to determine which leaders might be ready to step into a broader role.
+You can use what you learn to build your bench strength and guide your talent strategy

 We support a global consulting firm that routinely uses assessments in this way.
 HR executives administer 360-degree feedback surveys as part of a development program for managers on the partner track.
 The company pays special attention to scores on key competencies vital to its future — especially those impacting the development of long-lasting client relationships.